-Overstaying Your Visa less than 28 days
+Overstaying a Visa by less than 28 days

-You may be able to apply to remain in Australia because of your relationship with an Australian citizen or permanent resident if your visa has been expired for less than 28 days and provided you can meet certain other criteria.
-It may be in your interests to seek legal advice on this.
+A person may be able to apply to remain in Australia because of their relationship with an Australian citizen or permanent resident if their visa has been expired for less than 28 days and provided they can meet certain other criteria.
+It may be in their interests to seek legal advice on this.

-Overstaying Your Visa more than 28 days
+Overstaying a Visa by more than 28 days

 Further Visa Options

-If a person has been refused a visa, or if your visa has been cancelled, you will only be able to apply for a protection visa, a temporary visa to holiday, work, or study if you are a New Zealand citizen, or some Partner visas or Child visas.
-If you have previously been refused a protection visa you cannot apply for another protection visa unless you leave the country and make your application from outside.
-You can only apply for a partner visa if you can show that you became an unlawful citizen and were guilty of overstaying your visa because of factors that were beyond your control.
+If a person has been refused a visa, or if your visa has been cancelled, they will only be able to apply for a protection visa, a temporary visa to holiday, work or study if they are a New Zealand citizen, or a person on certain partner or child visas.
+If the person has previously been refused a protection visa they cannot apply for another protection visa unless they leave the country and make their application from outside.
+A person can only apply for a partner visa if they can show that they became an unlawful citizen and were guilty of overstaying their visa because of factors that were beyond their control.